SAP-samples/btp-hyperscaler-extension/README.md

 In this tutorial, we use the simple fioriapp(Master Detail) application to learn some best practices when setting up your Kubernetes cluster to communicate with SAP BTP so you can use the Destination and the SAP Authorization & Trust Management services.

-Build an application on hyperscaler (Non SAP Data Center) using SAP BTP services.
+Build an application on hyperscaler using SAP BTP services.
 As an employee of  Business Partner Validation Firm <XYZ>, which is a third party vendor of <ABC> Corporation, John would like to know the recently added business partner in SAP Backend system to review.
- - Application Build on Hyperscaler (Non SAP Data center)
+ - Application Build on Hyperscaler

       As an Employee of <XYZ> Corporation, sees Newly added business partner in application

 ## Architecture

-### Solution Diagram

 ![solution diagram](./k8s/images/hyperscalar.png)